YD525/SSELexicon/README.md

 - Read ESP using my own DLL - https://github.com/YD525/EspReader
 - [Champollion](https://github.com/Orvid/Champollion) – developed by [Orvid], for decompiling Papyrus compiled scripts.
-- [Papyrus-compiler](https://github.com/russo-2025/papyrus-compiler) – used to compile .pas script files.
+- [Papyrus-compiler](https://github.com/russo-2025/papyrus-compiler) – used to compile .pas script files.Downloading the official components is fine too.
+They're the same.

 Other dependencies (such as **AvalonEdit**, various helper libraries, etc.) are also used.
 Please refer to their respective LICENSE files for further information.